-And how do you check for it?
+And how to check for it

 Whenever you hire a moving company, you should review its credentials, read reviews and check its USDOT number.
 Without a current USDOT number, the company may be out of compliance with federal and state regulations, and there's no way to check its safety rating or crash history.
 Checking this number gives you crucial information to ensure you only work with reputable companies.

 - USDOT numbers are required for all interstate moving companies operating in the U.S.

 - Most states (39, plus Puerto Rico) also require commercial motor vehicles to obtain a USDOT number for intrastate commerce.